Xavier Eikerenkoetter

-Xavier Eikerenkoetter is the son of American minister, prosperity preacher, and first black televangelist, Frederick J. Eikerenkoetter II, better known as Reverend Ike.
-Eikerenkoetter was formerly the President of the United Palace, a theatre in the Washington Heights neighborhood of Manhattan, New York City.
+Xavier Eikerenkoetter is the son of American minister, preacher, and black televangelist Frederick J. Eikerenkoetter II, better known as Reverend Ike.
+Eikerenkoetter was formerly the President of the United Palace, a theater in Washington Heights, Manhattan, New York City.
 He was also the Spiritual Director of the United Palace House of Inspiration, formerly the United Church or Palace Cathedral, founded by Rev. Ike; and is the founder of the United Palace of Cultural Arts.

 Education

 Ordained at 18, Eikerenkoetter spent three years at the Center for Personal Transformation in the study of deep meditative techniques, received a BA in philosophy from Columbia University, and a master's in counseling psychology from Pacifica Graduate Institute, focusing on Jungian and depth psychology.

 Eikerenkoetter's musical studies include four years at the Harrison School of Music.
 He also studied shamanic training and healing and initiatory drumming techniques with Quechua (Peru), Dagara (Burkina Faso), and Sangoma (Zimbabwe) medicine men, and with the Masai tribe in Kenya.
 He learned the art of djembe, dunun, and Mandingue drumming from Mamady Keïta and Malinke.